SamuelSchlesinger/ietf-anonymous-credit-tokens/draft-schlesinger-cfrg-act.md

 4. **Balance Privacy**: During spending, only the amount being spent is revealed, not the total balance in the token, protecting clients from balance-based profiling.

+5. **Performance**: The protocol's operations must be performant enough to make it useful in modern web systems.
+This protocol has performance characteristics which make it suitable for a large number of applications.

 ## Use Cases